ThetaHacks/thetahacks.github.io/README.md

 # ThetaHacksSite
 The official site for ThetaHacks, a high school hackathon located in Sunnyvale, CA. Join us in February with a couple friends to earn free swag and awards while coding with others! <br>
-Created by AndyLi23, Rohan-Bansal, theAnshulGupta, and yixqiao. <br>
+Website created by AndyLi23, Rohan-Bansal, theAnshulGupta, and yixqiao. <br>
 https://thetahacks.github.io/

 ### Sign up Today!